 Whether you are looking to store a new automobile, a classic hot-rod, a motorcycle, boat, personal watercraft, fifth-wheel, or full-size motor-home, metal garages from Buck Steel offer the perfect storage solution to protect your investment from both mother-nature and theft.

-Buck Steel garages are also the perfect solution for woodworking, metalworking, and automobile enthusiasts who benefit from both the clearspan nature of steel garages, as well as the extra usable height that a commercial pre-engineered garage provides.
+Buck Steel metal garage buildings are also the perfect solution for woodworking, metalworking, and automobile enthusiasts who benefit from both the clearspan nature of metal garages, as well as the extra usable height that a commercial pre-engineered garage provides.

 Our Metal Garages are Commercial-Grade